Quantum pricing-based column-generation framework for hard combinatorial problems: A Greedy algorithm for the Minimum Vertex Coloring problem

 As input, the Algorithm~\ref{alg:greed} receives a graph $\Graph = (\vertices,\edges)$ and a set $C$ of available colors.
 Note that, to always have a feasible color assignment, $|\vertices| \leq |C|$ must hold.
 First, a copy of $\Graph$ is made with an auxiliary graph $\Graph'\equiv~G$.
 A variable $k$ is also created: it keeps the index of the first available color.
 Then, steps~3-7 are done until no vertex remains in~$\Graph'$.
 On each iteration, a feasible independent set in $\Graph'$, potentially a maximal one, is generated.
 For instance, a classical solver can be used to solve the formulation~\eqref{eq:misqubo} or one may use the proposed quantum sampler described in section~\ref{quantumsampler} by setting the algorithm to output only the largest sampled independent set.
 Then, all vertices of G with the same indices as those in the found independent set $IS$ are colored with the first available color from $C$, whose index is given by the variable $c$.
 Next, all vertices of $IS$ (and the related incident edges) are removed from $\Graph'$, and then the reference of the first available color is updated (see step~8).

-It is worth mentioning that, while the number of qubits needed to run this algorithm on a QPU is reduced when compared to other approaches, its performance can be strongly impacted by the order in which the independent sets are generated.
+It is worth mentioning that, even though the number of qubits needed to run this algorithm on a QPU is reduced when compared to other approaches\footnote{While some QUBO formulations for the Vertex Coloring Problem present $|V|^2$ variables, and hence at least $|V|^2$ qubits are needed to encode their counterpart \cite{ardelean2022graph, glover2022quantum} (e.g., when no auxiliary qubit is used), the greedy algorithm presented in~\cite{21:sc:quantum} uses at most $|V|$ variables/qubits.}, its performance can be strongly impacted by the order in which the independent sets are generated.
 Also, in the worst case, $|\vertices|$ iterations can be done in the quantum device (take a complete graph as an example) before the final solution is found.
 More details about its performance are presented in Section~\ref{results}.